solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ## Exercise 2: Developer Features

 There are several developer-based changes in PostgreSQL 16 as related to SQL syntax.
-In this exercise we explore several of them including the new SQL standard JSON functions.
+In this exercise, we explore several of them including the new SQL standard JSON functions.

 - [Function Json](https://www.postgresql.org/docs/16/functions-json.html)